PrinsFrank/PrinsFrank.nl/_posts/2023-06-17-You-might-be-sending-random-people-your-users-data.md

 ### Why are you publishing now?

 I thought about publishing this when I first registered all these domain names.
 But when things like these get publish, besides making the companies aware malicious people also get aware, and can register a bunch of similar domain names.
-But after talking with the Dutch DPA (Autoriteit Persoonsgegevens) over the past few weeks, it became clear that publishing was better than keeping this silent.
+But after talking with several security professionals and agencies over the past few weeks, it became clear that publishing was better than keeping this silent.

 ### How are you paying for this?